Certifying 3-Edge-Connectivity: Computing a Cactus Representation

 For an interval $[a,b]$, $a < b$, let $\ell([a,b])$ and $r([a,b])$ be the edges of $C_i$ directly before and after $a$ and $b$, respectively.
 We call $\{\ell([a,b]),r([a,b])\}$ the \emph{interval-cut} of $[a,b]$.
 For a subset $S \subseteq I$ of intervals, let $E_S$ be the union of edges that are contained in interval-cuts of intervals in $S$.
 According to Lemma~\ref{lem:h induces all cuts}, every $2$-edge-cut in $C_i$ consists of edges in $E_I$.

 We now group the edges of $E_I$ using the observation above.
 Let two intervals $I_1 \in I$ and $I_2 \in I$ \emph{contact} if $r(I_1) = \ell(I_2)$ or $\ell(I_1) = r(I_2)$.
-It is straight-forward to check that the transitive closure $\equiv$ of the contact relation is an equivalence relation.
-Every block $B$ of $\equiv$ is a set of pairwise disjoint intervals which are contacting consecutively; we say $B$ is \emph{linear}.
+Clearly, the transitive closure $\equiv$ of the contact relation is an equivalence relation.
+Every block $B$ of $\equiv$ is a set of pairwise disjoint intervals which are contacting consecutively.
 This allows us to compute the blocks of $\equiv$ efficiently.
 We can compute them in time $|I|$ and store them in space $|I|$ by using a greedy algorithm that iteratively extracts the inclusion-wise maximal intervals in $I$ that are contacting consecutively.
-We now show that the blocks of $\equiv$ group the edges of $E_I$ as desired.